 The new act created what is now the National Highway Safety Traffic Administration (NHTSA) which put forth the first seat belt law.
-May I introduce federal law Title 49 of the United States Code, Chapter 301, Motor Vehicle Safety Standard, which took effect in 1968.
-The federal law put the burden on car manufacturers by telling them to include seat belts into all new vehicles.
+May I introduce federal law Title 49 of the United States Code, Chapter 301, Motor Vehicle Safety Standard, which took effect in 1968?
+The federal law put the burden on car manufacturers by telling them to include seat belts in all new vehicles.
 Ah, but would they get used?

 To make matters worse in the area of personal freedoms the first universal motorcycle helmet law was enacted in 1966 as well.
-In their ever so subtle way of coercion the federal government offered incentives to states to increase helmet use by enacting state helmet use laws, in the form of payments to certain federal safety programs and highway construction funds in their state.
+In their ever so subtle way of coercion, the federal government offered incentives to states to increase helmet use by enacting state helmet use laws, in the form of payments to certain federal safety programs and highway construction funds in their state.
 Universal helmet laws were in effect a lot sooner than seatbelt laws in 47 States and the District of Columbia by 1975.
 However, after Federal penalties were eliminated for States failing to have a universal law, about half the States repealed their laws.
 Several States have enacted or repealed helmet laws since then.

 A similar history for workplace safety as congress established OSHA under the Occupational Safety and Health Act signed into law on December 29, 1970.
 Fifty years later companies still try to cut corners on safety putting human lives at risk just to save a few dollars they can put in their pocket.
 And here we are, today, still arguing over compliance and our personal freedoms.
-Compliance is such a funny concept and mishandled in this beautiful country of ours.
-When a law is made to protect people and it’s not working, instead of looking as to why, we make more laws with stiffer penalties and the fact is if we had enforced the current laws on the books as we should have in the first place, the problem would be gone but yet, full compliance is not achieved, so new tougher stronger laws are needed, not.
+Compliance is such a funny concept and is mishandled in this beautiful country of ours.
+When a law is made to protect people and it’s not working, instead of looking as to why, we make more laws with stiffer penalties the fact is if we had enforced the current laws on the books as we should have in the first place, the problem would be gone but yet, full compliance is not achieved, so new tougher stronger laws are needed, not.

 What’s the big deal, Zeke was only hurting himself, no one else and he did such a great job!
-When Zeke can no longer hear the sound of a human voice, the sound of a spring day, the sound of his grandkids will he blame his beliefs or his employer?
-We often think about how something affects us today, we don’t often look 20 or 30 years down the road.
-You don’t know how over time your body responds and changes to stress, repetition of movement, exercise or lack there of and medications.
+When Zeke can no longer hear the sound of a human voice, the sound of a spring day, or the sound of his grandkids will he blame his beliefs or his employer?
+We often think about how something affects us today, but we don’t often look 20 or 30 years down the road.
+You don’t know how over time your body responds and changes to stress, repetition of movement, exercise, or lack thereof, and medications.
 The goal as I’ve been told by my Grandfathers and Grandmothers and Parents is to live as long as possible.
 So if the word compliance is something you can’t live with, let’s call it love.
 You want to love and be loved and wearing a mask demonstrates your love for life.
 Please be kind and mindful of others and stay safe.